 There is quite a long list of golfing terminologies you have to be familiarized with as someone who just started playing the sport.
-We don’t want to overwhelm you with all these golf terms, so in this article, we are just going to focus on those scoring terms you will certainly hear the next time you visit a golf course.
+We don’t want to overwhelm you with all these golf terms, so in this article, we are just going to focus on those scoring terms you will certainly hear the next time you visit a golf course like ours.

 So what do you call it when you hit the hole with just a single stroke?
 How about when you stroke more than the ideal number of strikes to complete a hole?
 Depending on the number of strikes it will take you to complete a round, the sport has a term for it.